A Practical Theory of Generalization in Selectivity Learning

-\textbf{Limitation of \neucdf.} For now, \neucdf is not compatible with Qerror (e.g., max (${{\hat S(q)/S(q)}, {\hat S(q)/S(q)}}$) or Mean Squared Logarithmic Error (e.g., MSLE = $(\log{\hat S(q)} - \log{S(q)})^2$, which is equivalent to optimizing Qerror).
-This is because \neucdf may produce negative selectivity estimates to which Qerror is not applicable, since the NN model may not learn valid CDFs.
-For example, the learned CDFs may fail to learn a monotonically increasing function, which is a basic property of CDFs and could cause the estimates from ~(\ref{eq.cdf}) to be negative.
-We attempted to address this issue by clipping negative estimates to a small value (e.g., $1/|T|$) or enforcing monotonicity in the model ~\cite{liu2020certified}.
-Unfortunately, we observed significant performance degradation in practice since 1) the clipping is not differentiable so the model learns nothing from queries whose estimates are clipped; 2) the enforcement of monotonicity would reduce model capacity and introduce noises into training.
+\begin{sproof} One can show that the predictions of \neucdf and LEO are bounded, and hence $\set{S} \subset \set{S}_{\sign}(C)$ for some constant $C$.
+Then the theorem follows by applying Theorem \ref{theorem.remove.validity}. \end{sproof} \textbf{Limitation of \neucdf.} Currently, \neucdf is not compatible with Qerror or MSLE because it can yield negative estimates where Qerror does not apply.
+This issue arises as the NN model might fail to produce a valid CDF, which can lead to negative values in estimates from ~(\ref{eq.cdf}).
+We attempted to address this issue by clipping negative estimates to a small value (e.g., $1/|D|$) or enforcing monotonicity~\cite{liu2020certified}.
+Unfortunately, we observed significant performance degradation in practice since 1) the clipping is not differentiable preventing the model from learning from queries with clipped estimates; 2) the enforcement of monotonicity would reduce model capacity and introduce noises into training.
 We leave training \neucdf with Qerror as future work.